Author: Ron Graham

 We do not know exactly what Mary and Joseph thought and said, but it was probably something like that.
-What we do know, however, is that Jesus did not come by that night.
+We do know, however, that Jesus did not come back to them that night.
 He was nowhere to be found.
 Disdraught with worry, Joseph and Mary turned back to Jerusalem, retraced their steps seeking for the lost Christ child.

 Three despairing days later they found him — in the temple.
 He offered the explanation that he must be about his Father’s business.
 But this was just another of those statements this boy made which Joseph and Mary could not understand.
 Mary stored up his sayings in her heart, awaiting the day when she would understand.

 It may be that this story was told without the intention of teaching us the following lessons.
 Nevertheless, in Luke 2:44-46, we can take note of these things: